openvinotoolkit/openvino/docs/IE_DG/Extensibility_DG/AddingNGraphOps.md

 @snippet template_extension/old/extension.cpp extension:getOpSets

-This method returns a map of opsets that exist in the extension library.

-nGraph provides an opset mechanism to group operations into clusters.
-S. Different opsets distinguish between different versions of one operation.
+This method returns a map of opsets that exist in the [extension library](Extension.md). nGraph provides an opset mechanism to group operations into clusters.
+Different opsets distinguish between different versions of one operation.

 When specifying opset names, follow the rules below:
 * Use unique opset names.
 * Do not use the following built-in opset names: `extension`, `experimental`, `opset1`, `opset2`, `opset3`, ... , `opsetN`.
-* Make sure that the Model Optimizer and your extension use the same opset names.
+* [Make sure that the Model Optimizer](../../HOWTO/Custom_Layers_Guide.md) and your extension use the same opset names.
 * IR v10 operations have the mandatory `version` attribute specifying the opset.
 Operations from the default opset cannot be redefined.